manuelernestog/astropod/README.md

 In order to manage podcast in a simpler way, astropod is configured by default with the CMS Serverless [Decap](https://decapcms.org/) which allows collaborative work, authentication with email or other providers and simple management.

 For the easiest use of Decap we recommend deploying Astropod on Netlify since the authentication system is integrated into the platform and is configured natively.
-If you would like to facilitate your own OAuth authentication rather than use Netlify's service or a client side flow like implicit or PKCE, you can use one of this [community-maintained projects ](https://decapcms.org/docs/external-oauth-clients/).
+If you would like to facilitate your own OAuth authentication rather than use Netlify's service or a client side flow like implicit or PKCE, you can use one of this [community-maintained projects](https://decapcms.org/docs/external-oauth-clients/).

 The fact that Astropod comes configured by default with Decap does not mean that it is the only CMS with which it can work, if you prefer to use another CMS like Sanity, Wordpress, Strapi, Tina, or any other you can follow [Astro's integration guides](https://docs.astro.build/en/guides/cms/) to your integrate your favorite CMS.